christopherobin/mage/lib/savvy/README.md

 });
 ```

-Refer to the [ws documentation](https://github.com/einaros/ws) for the api of
+Refer to the [ws documentation](https://github.com/einaros/ws) for the APIs of
 the server and connection objects.